apiel/zicBox/NOTE.md

     **Find a way to record one note:** Create an audio plugin to cache output from all previous plugin.
 This cache plugin would watch for parameter change.
 If parameter of one of the previous plugin change, it would cache the audio output for a strategic note (low tone note) and then allowing to speedup reading cache to get higher note.
     **All track caching** the whole track caching would make it hard for sequencer motion and probability, most likely not the right way...

-- TODO use .emplace_back instead of .push_back in vector?
-- TODO use std::set when possible

 - TODO digital audio programming tutorial

+- TODO filebrowser
+    - serialised might want to use filename instead of file index

 - IDEA val->setString should it instead get an array of string
     - ["Resonance", "37", "%"]
     - ["LP", "78", "%", "HP", "22", "%"]
     - by default using the props to build the string value but can be customised using setString

 - FIXME fix FM on rpi